ZilinGao/GM-SOP/README.md

 ## Introduction

-We propose a global gated mixture second-order pooling network(GM-SOP).
+We propose a novel global gated mixture second-order pooling network(GM-SOP).
-Our GM-SOP embeds multiple second-order pooling module at the end of CNN which can be trained in an end-to-end manner.
+Our GM-SOP embeds multiple second-order pooling modules at the end of CNN which can be trained in an end-to-end manner.
-Compared with [single second-order pooling network](https://github.com/jiangtaoxie/MPN-COV) , GM-SOP break the unimodal distribution assumption.
+Compared with [single second-order pooling network](https://github.com/jiangtaoxie/MPN-COV), GM-SOP break the unimodal distribution assumption and has the potential of capturing more abundant image feature.
 Besides, in order to solve the high time-consuming brought by multiple second-order pooling modules, a sparsity-constrained gating module is introduced.
 GM-SOP is evaluated on two large scale datasets and it is superior to its counterparts, achieving very competitive performance.